ricky-return42/rickyevolution.github.io/_posts/2016-10-23-Billboaed Exlploration.md

 Although the data seems interesting, it must first be cleaned before using!
 Cleaning a data set speeds up the analysis process and lowers the chances of error occuring.
 It is mentioned that in our dataset there are quite a few empty columns.
 Therefore it would be nice to get rid of them

 {% highlight python %}
-billboard = billboard.iloc[:,:72] #get rid of the empty columns bt slicing
+billboard = billboard.iloc[:,:72] #get rid of the empty columns by slicing
 {% endhighlight %}

 It is also important to note that some columns have names that are either unnecessarily long or consists of a '.' character.
 The former makes the column difficult to undersntad/read and the later might cause Python to exhibit unpredictable behaviour due to the dot notation.
 Therefore it is also a good practise to rename colums to as simple as possible.
 If spaces are need between words, an underscore '_' character can be used.